 The Chinese New Year is one of the most important holidays in Chinese culture.
 It has influenced similar celebrations in other cultures, commonly referred to collectively as Lunar New Year, such as among the Losar of Tibet, the T\u1ebft of Vietnam, the Seollal of Korea<\/a>, as well as the Sh\u014dgatsu and the Ryukyu of Japan<\/a>.
 It is also celebrated worldwide in regions and countries with significant Overseas Chinese populations, especially in Southeast Asia (Singapore, Brunei, Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, and Thailand).
 Beyond Asia, festivities are held in Australia<\/a>, Canada<\/a>, France<\/a>, Mauritius, New Zealand<\/a>, Peru, South Africa, the United Kingdom<\/a>, the United States<\/a>, and many European countries. <\/p>\n

-The Chinese New Year 2025 officially begins on January 29th<\/sup> (the actual Lunar New Year) and is celebrated for 16 days.
-Preparations begin half a month before that, with Chinese families gathering to winter-clean their homes before the new year, doing their best to sweep away the old and start the new year without any \u2018baggage\u2019.
-In the days leading up to their New Year\u2019s Eve, children will receive red envelopes with money to ensure prosperity in the year to come.<\/p>\n
+The Chinese New Year 2026 officially begins on February 17, marking the Lunar New Year.
+The celebrations last for 15 days.
+Preparations start around two weeks in advance, with families winter-cleaning their homes to leave the old behind and welcome a fresh start.
+In the days leading up to New Year\u2019s Eve, children receive red envelopes with money to ensure prosperity in the year ahead.<\/p>\n

-Out with the dragon, in with the snake<\/h2>\n
+Out with the snake, in with the horse<\/h2>\n

-Just like the lead-up to New Year\u2019s Eve in the West, this is a time for shopping: top products are clothes, gifts, and decorations.
-Although some people decorate their houses several days in advance, most do it during the day of Chinese New Year’s Eve.
+Just like the lead-up to New Year\u2019s Eve in the West, this is a time for shopping.
+Top products are clothes, gifts, and decorations.
+Although some people decorate their houses several days in advance, most do it during the day of Chinese New Year\u2019s Eve.<\/p>\n

 According to legend, every Lunar New Year\u2019s Eve, Nian, a terrifying beast with sharp teeth and horns, living in the depths of the sea, would come ashore to wreak havoc in Chinese villages.
 One year \u2013 much by chance \u2013 the villagers discovered that Nian hated the color red and was afraid of loud noises.
 To protect themselves from harm, they proceeded to hang red decorations and lit firecrackers to scare the monster away.
 The strategy worked, Nian was driven back into the sea, never to return.
 The Chinese have celebrated their victory over evil and a fresh start to the year ever since.
 To commemorate that victory, Chinese New Year celebrations culminate in the Red Dragon Dance on the last day of celebrations.<\/p>\n